International Organization for Standardization ISO Central Secretariat

 Would you recommend any of the experts in your sphere of influence who might be able to guide our thinking properly?
 Thank you.

-First email to Clare Baden: Wednesday, 2 October 2019,
+First email to Clare Baden at the ISO: Wednesday, 2 October 2019,

 Great fun, Clare.
-Thanks for writing the article!
+Thanks for writing that article!

 Such understatement when you write: “Standardized measurement literally makes the world go around.
 It is necessary for many diverse fields, including science and engineering, and is essential for new inventions and supporting innovation in both industry and society” (our emphasis).